nukleros/operator-builder/docs/markers.md

 ## Collection Markers

-a second marker type `+operator-builder:collection:field` can be used with the same arguments as a Field Marker.
+A second marker type `+operator-builder:collection:field` can be used with the same arguments as a Field Marker.
 These markers are used to define global Fields for your Collection and can be used in any of its associated components.